Last Updated on

 Grooming a Doodle is a lot of work, regardless if it’s a Sheepadoodle or a Bernedoodle.

-Doodles are non-shedding dogs, and therefore, need to be combed and brushed frequently (20-30 minutes daily if you are going to leave their hair on the longer side).
+Doodles are low-shedding dogs, and, therefore, need to be combed and brushed frequently (roughly 30 minutes daily if you are going to leave their hair on the longer side).

 If you plan to keep their hair short, you’ll need frequent trips to the groomers (every 4-8 weeks), which can be costly.